coleenquadros/configuration/README.md

 [Amazon Elasticsearch Service](https://aws.amazon.com/elasticsearch-service/) is a fully managed service that makes it easy for you to deploy, secure, and run Elasticsearch cost effectively at scale.
 Amazon Elasticsearch can be entirely self-serviced via App-Interface.

-In order to add or update Amazon Elasticsearch Service, you need to add them to the `terraformResources` field.
+In order to add or update Amazon Elasticsearch Service, you need to add them to the `externalResources` field.

 - `provider`: must be `elasticsearch`
-- `account`: The AWS account you want to deploy Amazon Elasticsearch Service in.
 - `identifier` - name of resource to create (or update)
 - `defaults`: path relative to [resources](/resources) to a file with default values.
 Note that it starts with `/`.
 [Current options](/resources/terraform/resources/)
 - `output_resource_name`: name of Kubernetes Secret to be created.